Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 when undoing the toggle for the rain fly.
 The Timberline zippers had the same problem, though they were less finicky.

-Some Apple defect locked the satellite conversation with Leslie, so I'm very glad I had the inReach.
-Also, it was much harder to get a satellite fixed here than in Boise.
+When I connected my phone to a satellite, some Apple defect locked the conversation with Leslie, so I was very glad to have the inReach.

+Also, it took longer to get a satellite fixed here, than in Boise.
 Perhaps a combination of latitude and that there are many more trees?
+Anyway, I did post processing to add coordinates to more pictures than I expected.